mapbox/rio-mbtiles/README.rst

       --overlay               Export as an overlay (the default).
       --baselayer             Export as a base layer.
       --format [JPEG|PNG]     Tile image format.
-      --zoom-levels MIN..MAX  A min...max range of export zoom levels.
+      --zoom-levels MIN..MAX  A min..max range of export zoom levels.
 The default zoom level is the one at which the dataset is contained within a single tile.
       --image-dump PATH       A directory into which image tiles will be